wzr1337/rsi.schema/doc/schema.spec.md

             "usesPermissions": [ // defines which permissions are needed to be present in the auth token to perform the described operation
               "<scope>Read" // A `Read` level permission is needed. <scope> describes and abstract scope, e.g. media => mediaRead
             ],
-            "additonalHeaders": { // additional headers which might need to be sent with the request (optional) "<someHeaderName>": {
+            "additionalHeaders": { // additional headers which might need to be sent with the request (optional) "<someHeaderName>": {
-                "isRequired": true|false, // marks it as required with every request "type": "string" // its type
+                "description": "<this header is used for ...>" // a description of the headers purpose "isRequired": true|false, // marks it as required with every request "type": "string" // its type
               }